 Accounts Receivable Ledger – Credit control

 If the business offers credit to customers, then implementing procedures for credit control is crucial for cash flow.
 Read our guide on how to request outstanding money.
-Also available is a free template to issue a 7-day notice of court proceedings.
+Also available is a free template to issue a debt collection letter of court proceedings.

 Credit control is a crucial part of a business, without following up on debts you could end up with a cash flow problem.